basham/swit-workshop-writing/slides.md

 ety of reading levels can understand.
 This practice helps cognitively disabled users, those who have recently learned the language you’re writing in, and even people who are stressed.

+## Process

+Editing

+## Iterative

+> Writing UX text is iterative, starting with less-than-perfect words, then replacing those words with slightly better words, and repeating until you find the best words.
+This is the way to make the text purposeful and protective, but also concise, conversational, and recognizable as coming from the organization’s brand.
+>
+> — *Strategic Writing for UX*